 - Prospective students from all non-EEA countries, starting their studies in the academic year 2023-2024 of the MSc programs.

 - In principle, a fair distribution of scholarships over the various MSc programs will take place.
 This principle may be deviated from, and priority may be given to applicants for certain MSc programmes.

 - The school may strive for a certain distribution over the continents.

-- By accepting this application you agree to assist the RSM Recruitment and Admissions Office in the role of an Ambassador with promotional and support activities for approximately 8 hours per month during the academic year;
+- By accepting this scholarship, you agree to assist the RSM Recruitment and Admissions Office in the role of an Ambassador with promotional and support activities for approximately 8 hours per month during the academic year;

-- an explanation why you would deserve a scholarship, comprising a description of academic excellence and if applicable other merits;
+- an explanation why you would deserve a scholarship, comprising a description of academic excellence and, if applicable other merits;